 The CBI stakeholder assessment report outlined the following keys to success for the GSA formation planning process in the Salinas Valley :

 1) create a transparent, inclusive process that engages interested stakeholders,

 2) design a government structure that balances interests, supports a vibrant economy, manages groundwater sustainability, and meets SGMA requirements.

 Who decides on the GSA formation?

-The Collaborative Work Group, in consultation with the Groundwater Stakeholder Forum, will recommend the GSA structure to the GSA eligible entities in the basin.
-If more than one agency chooses to participate in the GSA, each agency’s governing board would adopt or approve the GSA.
-If the Collaborative Work Group proved unable to reach consensus on the recommended structure, each GSA-eligible agency could move forward to comply with SGMA by forming one or more GSAs and the required coordination agreements.
+The Collaborative Work Group, in consultation with the Groundwater Stakeholder Forum, recommended the GSA structure to the GSA eligible entities in the basin.
+Because more than one agency chose to participate in the GSA, each agency’s governing board adopted or approved the GSA.
+If the Collaborative Work Group was unable to reach consensus on the recommended structure, each GSA-eligible agency had the option to move forward to comply with SGMA by forming one or more GSAs and the required coordination agreements.

 SGMA stipulates that if no agencies step forward to form the GSA, the County will be the default GSA.